 Will the video be shown at an annual meeting or fundraiser?
 If so, you have more freedom to make the video longer (4-10+ minutes) because you’ll have a captive audience that won’t be able to grab a remote or mouse and turn the video off.

 If your video is for the web, you’ll need to watch your length a lot closer.
 On the web, your viewers have all the control.
 If the video gets boring for too long your audience will abandon it.
 In fact, as a general rule, shorter videos are more engaging on the web.
-Recent research by video hosting provider Wistia shows that 30-second web videos get watched on average about 80% of the way though.
-At 3-4 minutes, that number goes down to about 60%.
+Recent research by video hosting provider Wistia shows that there’s a fairly consistent engagement rate until you get to around 2 minutes.
+As you can see from the graph below, every second counts after the 2 minute mark.

 The take-home?
 On the web, shorter is almost always better. (as a general rule we try to keep web videos under 3 minutes)